algosup/2023-2024-project-5-flutter-team-1/documents/test_plan/testplan.md

 ### 1.2 Project purpose

-The project named "Adopter un candidat" (Adopt a candidate in English) has for purpose of **creating an application that allows users to find a job depending primarily on their soft skills.** The application on the employee side will have a scrolling system like ***Tinder***, meaning it will be a side-scrolling to accept or reject the job offer.
+The project named "Adopter un candidat" (Adopt a candidate in English) aims **creating an application that allows users to find a job depending primarily on their soft skills.** The application on the employee side will have a scrolling system like ***Tinder***, meaning it will be a side-scrolling to accept or reject the job offer.

 On the company side, the app can also be **used on computers** and will have a completely different design.
-It will look like a tab where they will see the different "matches" of employees, where they **accept the candidates and can message them,** the new messages will always appear on the top of the tab.
+It will look like a tab where they will see the different 'matches' of employees, where they can **accept the candidates and message them.** The new messages will always appear at the top of the tab.

 The app has to be made on [***Flutter**](#glossary).

-### 1.3 Customer
+### 1.3 Customers

 The project has been commissioned by the company ["We Are Evolution"](https://www.we-are-evolution.com/team) represented by [**Oliver Blonsar**](https://www.linkedin.com/in/olivier-blonsard/) (the employment brand, communication expert and audio-visual expert) and [**Lilou Jourdannaud**](https://www.linkedin.com/in/lilou-jourdannaud-6b0a60220/) (The communication manager).